 Mass tourism has thankfully ignored this part of Le Midi and we have no desire to alter that.
-Nevertheless, our love for this region led us to research its hiking trails over a five-year period with the aim of allowing our enlightened customers to see its most splendid sites as part of a relatively light and easy-going inn-to-inn walking tour.
-We have succeeded in knitting together western Provence’s most remarkable landscapes and geological features in a way that enables you to enjoy them during seven relatively-short, ‘day journeys’ of discovery on foot.
+Nevertheless, our love for this region led us to research its hiking trails over a five-year period with the aim of allowing our enlightened customers to see its most splendid sites as part of a relatively-light and easy-going multi-centre walking tour.
+We have succeeded in knitting together western Provence’s most remarkable landscapes and geological features in a way that enables you to enjoy them during six relatively-short, ‘day journeys’ of discovery on foot.
 You average nine miles-14½ kms a day, over undulating, bucolic terrain with ascents and descents that are within the capabilities of the vast majority of social hikers.

 En route you will visit seven fascinating and under-explored Provençal villages, including the Venice of Provence; three impressive limestone gorges and some fabulous falls; and on the megalithic trail, you will visit both dolmen and the tallest menhir in the south of France.
 Built in the 13th century, you will also enjoy a visit to a fine thirteen century Carthusian monastery.

 Your accommodation for the tour includes a range of charming, family-run hotels and guest houses, flaunting the stone facades and vaulted ceilings that are so much a part of the fabric of western Provence.
 Three out of the four accommodations have open-air swimming pools.
 And this is a multi-centre tour – so you benefit from not having to move on to a different hotel every night.

 Walking Provence-West allows you to enjoy the culinary delights of Provence in a fashion that is tailored to the requirements of both your budget and diet.
 We include bed and breakfast for your convenience, whilst the options for dinner are such that you decide where to eat out.